mhadidg/mhadidg.github.io/content/about.md

 - *The Psychology of Money*.
 Great lessons on how behavior, more than knowledge, drives financial success.
 - *The Righteous Mind*.
 Explores how morality is shaped by intuition more than reason.
 Explains deeply why smart people disagree on politics and religion.
+- *Nonviolent Communication*: A framework for speaking and listening with empathy.
+A guide to resolving conflict by identifying feelings and needs behind word.

 **When I'm not working**, you'll probably find me doing one of these things: